The Mole Show Live at the Roxy

-The Mole Show Live at the Roxy is a live recording by American art rock group the Residents.
+The Mole Show Live at the Roxy is the first live alubm by American art rock group the Residents.
 The show was originally bootlegged, and The Cryptic Corporation bought the master tapes, releasing it officially on Ralph Records in 1983.
 1800 copies were pressed on black vinyl, and a picture disc edition of 1500 copies was also released.
 The album was released in 1998 by Bomba Records in Japan.

+Further live albums from the Mole Show tour include Assorted Secrets (With its second side entirely made up of studio rehearsals) and The Mole Show Live in Holland.

 Track listing

 Tracks 3, 5, 7, 10, 12 and 15 are narration interludes by Penn Jillette.